 1. Inbound Marketing Focuses on Content

 Inbound marketing is a process that uses content to pull customers in rather than outbound methods such as ads.
-In order to use content effectively, you need to know your customer and what they want from your product.
-When you create great content you’re showing value and building trust with potential customers who may not have heard of your company before.
+To use content effectively, you need to know your customer and what they want from your product.
+When you create great content, you’re showing value and building trust with potential customers who may not have heard of your company before.

 2. Inbound Marketing Uses Social Media

 You can use social media to search for customers who would be interested in your product or service.
 If you sell ranching equipment, you could join a group on LinkedIn called ‘ranch owners’ and find out who is active in the group.
-These are people who own ranches which might need to buy new equipment sometime soon.
-You can then follow them on Twitter and interact with them regularly until they are ready to buy what you’re selling.
-The goal here is to get rapport with potential customers before offering any sales pitches.
+These are people who own ranches and might need to buy new equipment sometime soon.
+You can then follow them on Twitter and interact with them regularly until they are ready to buy your products.
+The goal is to get rapport with potential customers before offering any sales pitches.

 3. Inbound Marketing Uses SEO (Search Engine Optimization)

-SEO is a way of getting your website or blog to rank as high as possible when someone searches for a relevant keyword phrase.
-Inbound marketers often use the term ‘online visibility’ instead of ranking because it means more than just achieving a top spot in search results.
+SEO is getting your website or blog to rank as high as possible when someone searches for a relevant keyword phrase.
+Inbound marketers often use ‘online visibility’ instead of ranking because it means more than achieving a top spot in search results.
 Search engines such as Google now offer advanced search options that allow users to drill down into specific topics and even include social media posts from certain brands or types of blogs.
-This is why SEO needs to be handled properly if you want to drive traffic towards your company using inbound methods.
+This is why SEO needs to be handled properly if you want to drive traffic toward your company using inbound methods.

-In order to achieve the best rankings, you need to create content that covers all major keywords that you want to target.
+To achieve the best rankings, you need to create content that covers all the major keywords you want to target.
 Not only that, but your content also needs to be of high quality and offer value to readers.
-If it doesn’t provide much information or answers people’s questions then they won’t come back for more which means that you lose visitors quickly.
+If it doesn’t provide much information or answer people’s questions, then they won’t come back for more which means that you lose visitors quickly.

 4. Inbound Marketing is Mobile-Friendly

-The design should work seamlessly across all devices to ensure that users can access your website easily whether they are using an iPhone, Android device, laptop, tablet, etc. There should be no issues with scrolling up and down the page because this is how people naturally browse through content these days.
-You can also use features such as ‘tap to call’ which allows prospects to contact you immediately by clicking their phone number listed next to it.
+The design should work seamlessly across all devices to ensure users can access your website easily, whether using an iPhone, Android device, laptop, tablet, etc. There should be no issues with scrolling up and down the page because this is how people naturally browse through content these days.
+You can also use features such as ‘tap to call,’ which allows prospects to contact you immediately by clicking their phone number listed next to it.

 5. Inbound Marketing Focuses on Blogging

-There’s no doubt that social media sites such as Twitter and Facebook will still offer fast results when it comes to getting new customers but blogging provides a different way to communicate directly with prospects.
+There’s no doubt that social media sites such as Twitter and Facebook will still offer fast results when it comes to getting new customers.
+Still, blogging provides a different way to communicate directly with prospects.
 It allows you to create high-quality content on a regular basis which builds a relationship between a business and a customer.